McAllen police: Suspect hospitalized after officer-involved shooting during traffic stop

 The officer "appeared to have struck the rear windshield frame of the suspect vehicle."
 The vehicle continued slowly onto a private parking lot and came to a stop after crashing onto a private fence approximately four blocks away, according to the release.

-Officers approached the vehicle, where they found Alvarado slumped over with a gunshot wound to the temple of his forehead, according to the release.
+Officers approached the vehicle, where they found Alvarado slumped over with a gunshot wound to the temple of his forehead.
+A weapon was found next to Alvarado, according to the release.

 Officers attempted to provide medical assistance and Alvarado was transported to a local hospital, according to the release.